 Comfort food, you can’t beat it in the winter.
-Sitting in front of the fire while tucking into something hearty and warming, makes you feel all cosy and fussy inside.
+Sitting in front of a fire while tucking into something hearty and warming, makes you feel all cosy and fussy inside.

 You can chuck any vegetables in here that you like, its a great way to use up any bits and bobs lying around.
 You can also cook the casserole in the slow cooker if you wish and then transfer to an ovenproof dish for the last 30 minutes when cooking the dumplings.